Hoppers Crossing railway station

-Hoppers Crossing railway station is located on the Werribee line in Victoria, Australia.
-It opened on 16 November 1970 to serve the western Melbourne suburb of Hoppers Crossing.
+Hoppers Crossing railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network.
+It serves the western suburb of Hoppers Crossing, in Melbourne, Victoria, Australia.
+Hoppers Crossing station is a ground level host station, featuring an island platform, it opened on 16 November 1970, with the current platforms provided in 1983 and the footbridge in 2022.

 The Western standard gauge line, which operates between Melbourne and Adelaide, passes to the north of Platform 1.

 History

 The station's name matches that of the locality on which the suburb was built.
 Elizabeth Hopper was a gatekeeper, closing and re-opening a set of large timber level crossing gates whenever a train passed through.
 She and her husband, Stephen Hopper (1832-1908), a railway ganger, lived nearby with their eleven children.

 The original station was located on the down (Werribee) side of the former Old Geelong Road level crossing.
 Problems with stationary trains blocking the level crossing led to the station being relocated to the up (Flinders Street) side of the crossing in July 1983, in conjunction with the electrification of the line to Werribee.
 Also in that year, boom barriers were provided at the former level crossing.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Hoppers Crossing to a Premium Station, along with nineteen others.
+On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Hoppers Crossing to a premium station, along with nineteen others.
 However, in March 2011, this was scrapped by the Baillieu Government.

 The crossing was removed as part of the Level Crossing Removal Project, and was replaced with a road overpass 800m to the east of the crossing, directly connecting Old Geelong Road with the Princes Highway.
-Construction began in February 2021 and, on 9 December 2021, the new road bridge was opened to traffic.
+Construction began in February 2021 and, on 9 December of that year, the new road bridge opened to traffic.
 The level crossing was closed to road traffic on the same day, and was replaced with a pedestrian overpass, which opened in February 2022.